Book an appointment

 Another potential danger of stem cell therapy is the risk of immune rejection.
 The body's immune system may recognize the transplanted stem cells as foreign and attack them, leading to rejection.
 This can be a particular concern in cases where the stem cells are derived from a donor.

-Frequently Asked Questions About Repair Cell Therapy
+Frequently Asked Questions About Stem Cell Therapy

-Where are the Repair Cells harvested from?
+Where are the Stem Cells Harvested From?

 The most common and richest source comes from your bone marrow.
 The preferred access location is from the Iliac crest (front tip) of the hip bone.